All Episodes

 Genuine sugar, and some are calorie-free.

-Raspberry and uh and standard straight tea.
+Raspberry and standard straight tea.

-Uh and Rush Revere on every label.
+And Rush Revere on every label.

-Founders' Father's Day is coming up this weekend, and we've just had a blast with it.
+Founder's Father's Day is coming up this weekend, and we've just had a blast with it.

 We'll be in California all next week.

-Another exciting excursion into broadcast excellence in the can, and soon to be on its way to the Limbaugh Broadcast Museum, which is open.
+Another exciting excursion into broadcast excellence in the can and soon to be on its way to the Limbaugh Broadcast Museum, which is open.

 And it's fascinating.

-We're very proud of it, and it's a uh it it foretells the actual brick and mortars museum that will no doubt exist somewhere down the road.
+And it foretells the actual brick and mortars museum that will no doubt exist somewhere down the road.

 Have a great weekend, folks.